 - Women’s Funding Alliance has built a network of more than 5,000 donor activists committed to improving gender equity in our region, and has done groundbreaking research on the gender wage gap in King County and Washington State.

 So, together, we started looking more closely at the Boston Compact, spoke with its leaders about how it worked, and started shaping a version tailored to King County.
-The result of the partnership between WFA and the Chamber is the 100% Talent Seattle initiative, which we launched in June 2015.
-This five-year regional initiative brings employers together to:
+The result of our partnership is the 100% Talent Seattle initiative.

 Today, we’re proud to count more than 43 employers representing a local workforce of more than 128,000 people in King County, collaborating on best practices, and driving change within the initiative.
 Learn about our Signatories, and what it means to become a Signatory.